Samakh raid (1920): British–Arab Clash at Samakh

-In April 1920, the Arab militants engaged British Army at Samakh.
+In April 1920, the Arab militants engaged the British Army at Samakh and suffered a number of casualties as RAF planes strafed them on their way back across the Jordan.
+Kayed al-Ubaydat, the paramount shaykh of the nahiyah (the lowest level of the Ottoman provincial hierarchy) was among the dead.
 The event took place as some 2,000 armed Bedouins mostly from Transjordan attempted to attack the Samakh train station aiming to prevent the arrival of British reinforcements from Haifa.